-Computer rooms9
+Computer rooms11

-3. Communal computer rooms for use by junior members are on the ground floor of Old Warden's Lodgings, in the Lower Library in Mob Quad, and in the basement of Block A Holywell Buildings.
-The OWL/Mob Computer Rooms are accessible during library opening hours.
-Entrance to the Holywell Annex Computer Room is via electronic fob at any time.
+3. Communal computer rooms for use by junior members are on the ground floor of Old Warden's Lodgings, in the Lower Library in Mob Quad, and in the Junior members post room in the basement of Block A Holywell Buildings.